 Also known as the "wage earner" bankruptcy proceeding, only people with a reliable source of income are allowed to file for Chapter 13 bankruptcy.

-Limits on debt - In order to be eligible to file for Chapter 13 bankruptcy, you must be able to show that your debt is under the limits for filing.
-As of September, 2009, the limit on secured debt was $1,010,650 and the limit on unsecured debt was $336,900.
+In order to be eligible to file for Chapter 13 bankruptcy, you must be able to show that your debt is under the limits for filing.
 If you have more than either of these amounts, you may not be able to file for Chapter 13 bankruptcy protection.

-Repaying secured debts - Chapter 13 bankruptcy may allow you to repay secured debts, even if you are behind on payments, without having the property that secures the debt be repossessed.
-You may be able to put your past due payments into your debt repayment plan, and pay them off over a period of years.
+Chapter 13 bankruptcy may allow you to repay secured debts, even if you are behind on payments, without having the property that secures the debt be repossessed.
+You may be able to put your past due payments into your debt repayment plan and pay them off over a period of years.

-Chapter 12 bankruptcy is very much like Chapter 13 bankruptcy, except that it is only available to people that have at least 80% of their debts arising from a family farm.
+Chapter 12 bankruptcy is very much like Chapter 13 bankruptcy, except that it is only available to people that have debts from a family farm or family fishing operation.